 I purchase organic rolled oats in bulk through Azure Standard.
 I purchase a 50 pound bag at a time to get the best price, which typically lasts us 2 months.

 Perfectly Soft Apples

-The easy part is that I cooked the chopped apple in the microwave to quickly add it to the batter, but you could also cook them on the stove top.
+The easy part to this apple muffin recipe is cooking the chopped apple in the microwave and quickly adding it to the batter, but you could also cook them on the stove top.
 Leave the skin on as well, as this gives you all the wonderful nutrients from the apple.